 vsearch accept as input fasta or fastq files containing one or several nucleotidic entries.
-In fasta files, each nucleotidic entry is made of a header and a sequence.
-The header is defined as the string comprised between the '>' symbol and the first space, tab or the end of the line, whichever comes first.
-Additionally, if the header matches integer as the number of occurrences (or abundance) of the sequence in the study.
+In fasta files, each entry is made of a header and a sequence.
+The header is defined as the string comprised between the initial '>' symbol and the first space, tab or the end of the line, unless the --notrunclabels option is in effect, in which case the entire line is included.
+The header should contain printable ascii characters (33-126).
+The program will terminate with a fatal error if there are unprintable ascii characters.
+A warning will be issued if non-ascii characters (128-255) are encountered.

+If the header matches '>[;]size=integer;label', vsearch interpret integer as the number of occurrences (or abundance) of the sequence in the study.
 That abundance information is used or created during chimera detection, clustering, dereplication, sorting and searching.